igorw/weblog/_posts/2013-09-24-dependency-responsibility.md

 Except you're forgetting that it's software.
 And software breaks.
 How do you fix it?
 By turning it off and on again.
-That works most of the time, but eventually you will hit that moster bug that makes your system completely FUBAR.
+That works most of the time, but eventually you will hit that monster bug that makes your system completely FUBAR.
 And now there is nothing you can do about it, because you are not in charge.